-While no attempt is made here to exhaust the case law, indicators of the more typical issues raised under the rubric of free speech and academia are suggested.
+While no attempt will be made here to exhaust the case law, indicators of the more typical issues raised under the rubric of free speech and academia will be suggested.

-Recent free speech litigation takes its impetus from the 1968 landmark Pickering v.
-Board of Education case [1].
+Recent free speech litigation takes its impetus from the 1968 landmark Pickering v Board of Education case.
 Pickering centered on the discharge of a public school teacher for writing a critical letter to a local newspaper.
-The letter called into question the appropriateness of a school board's allocation of funds for athletics and was also critical of a proposed bond issue.
-The statements in the letter were not directed at the individual teacher's supervisor but rather at the local school board and school superintendent.
-The kind of working relationship requiring personal loyalty or confidentiality for proper administrative functioning was not adversely affected, and the statements made were not proven to be "false, whether knowingly or recklessly made" [1, p.
-1731].
+The letter called into question the appropriateness of a School Board's allocation of funds for athletics, and was also critical of a proposed bond issue.
+The statements in the letter were not directed at the individual teacher's supervisor but rather at the local School Board and school superintendent.
+The kind of working relationship requiring personal loyalty or confidentiality for proper administrative functioning was not adversely affected, and the statements made were not proven to be "false, whether knowingly or recklessly made" (Pickering v Board of Education, 391 U.S. @ p.
+563 1 IER Cases @ [1968]).

 Many subsequent cases have involved the application of what has come to be known as the Pickering Balancing Test.
 This test suggests to educators that their expression of certain topics, such as matters of public concern, will be more protected than disruptive criticism of their employer.
-The Rankin case following Pickering shows an interesting intersection of interests where the Third Circuit has declared that a public employee's criticism of the internal operations of a place of employment can be construed as a matter of public concern [2].
+The Rankin case following Pickering shows an interesting intersection of interests where the Third Circuit has declared that a public employee's criticism of the internal operations of a place of employment can be construed as a matter of public concern (Rankin v McPherson 107 S. Ct.
+2891, 2-IER Cases 257 [1987]).

 Other cases illustrate facts that would support an employee-teacher's free speech despite serious disruption in the employment relationship.
-One such case involved a school district's failure to renew a black teacher's contract [3].
+One such case involved a school district's failure to renew a black teacher's contract.
 Her vocal protests in support of beliefs that the school's employment practices were racially discriminatory in either purpose or effect were, she alleged, the cause of the nonrenewal.
-The court agreed and found that the district's motivation in failing to renew her contract was impermissible.
-It was, in reality, a pretense covering the actual purpose of ridding themselves of a vocal critic of the school board's policies and practices [3].
+The Court agreed and found that the District's motivation in failing to renew her contract was impermissible.
+It was, in reality, a pretense covering the actual purpose of ridding themselves of a vocal critic of the School Board's policies and practices (Ayers v Western Line Consolidated School District, 18 FEP Case 1399, U.S. District Court, Northern District of Mississippi, July 2, 1975).